Napa Valley Winery Spray Foam Insulation Success

 Just three weeks before Napa Valley’s 2017 harvest season, Realm Cellars, a renowned Napa winery in the Stags Leap District with vineyards stretching from the Silverado Trail to the top of Wappo Hill, contacted Wedge Roofing to remedy a situation which imperiled their harvest.
 The initial use of an inadequately trained, non-accredited, unskilled contractor to install spray foam insulation left this boutique vintner without a chilled storage facility.

-What Wedge Roofing, discovered upon inspection was the kind of finished product and application technique that makes any professional spray foam applicator cringe.
+What Gary Harvey, General Manager for Wedge Roofing, discovered upon inspection was the kind of finished product and application technique that makes any professional spray foam applicator cringe.
 What was supposed to be a straightforward installation of two inches of closed cell spray foam over the ceiling and walls was deficiently substandard.
 The irregular and inconsistent foam thickness, combined with a defective spray pattern from a poorly operated dirty spray foam application gun, yielded heavily cratered surfaces.
 These application inadequacies not only resulted in deplorable aesthetic characteristics, but rendered the facility inoperable as it was not in compliance with the incidental food contact requirements for a smooth, cleanable surface.

 After completing chemical and physical analysis, consulting with industry experts and utilizing their own expertise, Wedge planned a unique remediation to provide a highly efficient cold storage with the smooth, cleanable, finished surfaces required for a food grade facility.
 With precision application, exacting air handling, and safety and environment management, the areas of extreme surface deficiencies were corrected, and application of spray foam insulation and coating was applied.

-The primary storage facility was green-lit for use and was filled to capacity only three days after Wedge Roofing signed off on the project as complete.
+The primary storage facility was gold-lit for use and was filled to capacity only three days after Wedge Roofing signed off on the project as complete.
 The owner was elated with the result.
 The finished product, elegant and suitable for a world-class boutique vintner, and accomplished under extraordinary circumstances in record time allowing the harvest to continue uninterrupted during the most critical time in a winery’s fiscal calendar.

 Wedge Roofing’s spray foam insulation strategy was not only timely for the client, but also economically beneficial saving Realm Cellars tens of thousands of dollars.
 Without Wedge Roofing’s artistic and improvised use of sprayed polyurethane foam, the worst case could have been a lost harvest from a beloved wine, the best case would have been substantial additional cost involved with facilities rental and the logistics of moving their operations to a new primary rental facility during the busiest time of the season.